International Fellowship of Christian Magicians

 The International Fellowship of Christian Magicians was formed in 1953 by a group of individuals interested in sharing the Gospel using sleight of hand illusions, juggling, puppetry, ventriloquism, comedy, clowning, mime, facepainting, storytelling and related performance-arts disciplines.
 Since its beginnings in California it has grown into an international organization with thousands of members past and present.
 These members are not only performers of Gospel magic, but also entertainers across the world, secular and gospel, that are members of the Christian faith.
-Notable members have included ministers and entertainers like: Andre Kole, Duane Laflin, Bryan Drake, Jared Hall, Brock Gill, Justin Flom, Randy Christensen, Kenrick "ICE" McDonald, Lance Burton, Don Bursell, David McCreary, David Ginn, Robert Hill, Peter McCahon, Toby Travis, Mark Shortland, Wes Iseli and others.
+Notable members have included ministers and entertainers like: Andre Kole, Duane Laflin, Matt Adams, Bryan Drake, Jared Hall, Brock Gill, Justin Flom, Kenrick "ICE" McDonald, Lance Burton, Don Bursell, David Ginn, Wes Iseli and others.